‘It’s bedlam’: Federal workers left in limbo as clock ticks down to Musk’s email deadline

 Video screens at the Department of Housing and Urban Development in Washington, DC, on Monday played a fake video of Trump kissing Musk’s toes, featuring the words “Long Live The Real King.”
 It was later removed and replaced with information “showcasing the wins of the Trump administration,” the agency said in a statement.

-At the Environmental Protection Agency, where staffers were told to comply with Musk’s demand, but to do so without divulging certain sensitive information, some staffers bristled at the mixed message.
+At the Environmental Protection Agency, where staffers were told to comply with Musk’s demand, but to do so without divulging certain sensitive information, some workers bristled at the mixed message.

 “Nobody has a spine,” said one EPA worker.
 “Because EPA is a target, they’re trying to play nice with them, thinking that might make them not subject to deeper cuts.
 When you appease a bully, you give them license to come after you more.”